adambrgmn/wpackio-repro/README.md

 ## Setup

-This is a standard child theme which can be added to any WordPress installation.
+This is a standard plugin that can be dropped into any WordPress installation.
 And WPackIO is initialized the standard way.

-A few commands needs to be run in order to set everything up:
+1. First clone or in any other way put these files inside the plugins directory of a WordPress installation
+2. Then run the following scripts to install dependencies and build files

 ```sh
 // First install all js dependencies